St Lucia country profile

 At his swearing-in, Mr Anthony said no single political party could manage the island's affairs alone.

-He pledged to boost the economy, reduce crime and improve the prospects for young people.
+He pledged to boost the economy, reduce crime and improve the prospects for young people, but lost the June 2016 general election.

 St Lucia's newspapers and broadcasters are mainly privately-owned and carry a range of views.
 The government operates a radio network.